History

 A brief history

-Perched on a hill overlooking the Atlantic ocean, which you can briefly glimpse between mature frangipanis, palms and the wealth of trees from around the world that make up this delightful garden, Andromeda occupies 8½ acres about 300 yards from Tent bay at Bathsheba and sits on the boundary of the parishes of St. John and St. Joseph.
+Perched on a hill overlooking the Atlantic ocean, home to mature frangipanis, palms and a rich variety of trees, Andromeda occupies 8½ acres of lush land about 300 yards from Tent bay at Bathsheba.
+The gardens sit on the boundary of the parishes of St. John and St. Joseph.

 The garden was created from the 1950s as a private botanical and pleasure garden around the home of Iris Bannochie and her first husband, Dr Harry Bayley, and is a collection of different plants from many tropical and sub-tropical locations, either collected by Iris herself, or given to her as gifts.

-1950’s Barbados was a land covered with sugar cane with no history of garden creation.
+1950s Barbados was a land covered with sugar cane with no history of garden creation.
 Yet incredibly, Iris created a botanical landscape.
 She was a self-taught scientist, plant collector and gardener.
 She also planted trees and these make it seem as if the garden has been here forever.
 Iris created a landscape, one that seems very natural yet is completely woman-made.

 Andromeda was first opened to the public during a fund raising event hosted by the Barbados Horticultural Society (which she helped found) in the 1970s, and was subsequently bequeathed by Iris to the Barbados National Trust in 1988 so that her legacy could live on and be enjoyed by visitors from within Barbados and around the globe.
 In 2016 it became a Partner Garden of the UK Royal Horticultural Society, the only garden with such a status in the West Indies, and in October 2019 the garden received the Botanical Treasure Award from the Biological Education and Research Programme, in recognition of its biological diversity.